The Best Indicators for Forex Trading

-- Some of the most-used indicators are “oscillators,” that is a line on a graph moves from a limit to a floor and back again.
+- Some of the most-used forex indicators are “oscillators,” that is a line on a graph moves from a limit to a floor and back again.

 - There are also sentiment indicators which show which way traders are leaning; these use different types of market data as well as selected macroeconomic data.
-For example, The most simple of these shows how many traders of a given currency pair are going long and how many going short – if many more are long than are short, sentiment is bullish and upward movement may be expected – and vice-versa for the majority going short.
+For example, The most simple of these shows how many traders of a given currency pair are going long and how many going short – if many more are long than are short, the sentiment is bullish and upward movement may be expected – and vice-versa for the majority going short.

 - Momentum indicators (as the name indicates, it they gauge ‘force’ of price movements) use, for example, a formula compares the most recent closing price to a previous closing price from any time frame.
 The momentum indicator is usually displayed as a single line, on its own chart, separate from the price bars.

 All indicators use mathematical formulas, with calculations that range from Algebra 1 to higher mathematics.
-The good news is that you don’t have to make these calculations; y0u will find indicators in graphic formats right on your trading platform, and you can pull out the ones you prefer and keep them easily visible.
+The good news is that you don’t have to make these calculations; y0u will find indicators in graphic formats right on your forex trading platform, and you can pull out the ones you prefer and keep them easily visible.
 Some are displayed in the form of lines on the charts.

-Possibly the most used indicator of all is moving averages – these have great weight in trading sentiment and automated trading invariably takes them into account – this is important, as the mass of money traded automatically can move markets, even in very liquid forex markets.
+Possibly the most used forex indicator of all is moving averages – these have great weight in trading sentiment and automated trading invariably takes them into account – this is important, as the mass of money traded automatically can move markets, even in very liquid forex markets.

 The 30, 50 and 200-day moving averages are all much-observed trading signals.
 If you read forex trading analysis – and you should be reading it every day – you will hear frequent references to these moving averages.

 When a price moves higher than one of these moving averages, expect a further movement towards resistance levels.
 Ditto for when a price crosses in a downward movement – watch for the support floor.